tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Is the value of dwc:day interpretable as a valid integer between 1 and 28 inclusive or 29, 30 or 31 given the relative month and year?
+Is the value of dwc:day interpretable as a valid integer between 1 and 28 inclusive, or is it validly 29, 30 or 31 given the dwc:month and dwc:year?

 #### Specification